parth7192/clock_application/README.md

 To run this application locally, follow these steps:

-1. Make sure you have Flutter installed on your machine.
-If not, follow the installation instructions [here](https://flutter.dev/docs/get-started/install).
+Make sure you have Flutter installed on your machine.
+If not, follow the installation instructions.

-2. Clone this repository: